 After a regional has begun, no changes may be made to a team roster for any reason.
-This procedure also will be followed at the super regionals and finals, although the same players need not be designated for regional play and finals competition.
+This procedure also will be followed at the finals, although the same players need not be designated for regional play and finals competition.